Discover global hiring strategies from leading recruitment platforms

 You must dedicate substantial time and capital to develop your business in a foreign country.
 Following a country’s labor rules and industry standards requires considerable effort and time.
 You can utilize services from a third-party service company like Multiplier to establish a subsidiary system in Poland.

-Multiplier oversees all the official procedures, including payroll processing, determining taxes on subsidiaries, steps to set up subsidiaries, hiring talent, etc., while exploring a new market.
+Multiplier EOR oversees all the official procedures, including payroll processing, determining taxes on subsidiaries, steps to set up subsidiaries, hiring talent, etc., while exploring a new market.
 It discards the need for establishing an entity.
 Moreover, Multiplier assists you with onboarding local and global talent while promising compliance with Poland’s regulations and labor laws.